Vector35/binaryninja-api/docs/dev/themes.md

 }
 ```

+If you need to determine what a specific control's class is in order to style it, you can use the `ui.uiDeveloperTools` setting to enable the Widget Inspector.

-#### Colors
+### Colors

-The `colors` keys allows you (the theme author) to define color aliases to be
-used throughout the rest of the theme file as a shorthand for specific
+The `colors` key allows you (the theme author) to define color aliases to be used throughout the rest of the theme file.
-colors.
 For example, the following sets up two color aliases, `red` and `blue`:

 ```json
 {